 It also holds true that particular attention needs to be paid to unfunded partners in such projects as their contributions must be considered unreliable in terms of risk management.

 A rather unexpected issue arose in a mini project that involved the inclusion of an SME.
 Due to financial hindrances stemming from the relationship between CRNS and SiqSq as partners in TSA4.6 that are not fully understood at the point of writing, the progress reporting diverted from the actual results that were available, towards the end of the mini project.
 As it is natural for SMEs, work will not be conducted if not paid for, in a very direct manner.
 This is probably different from the work culture in publicly funded institutes, and the consequences and implications for mini projects were very likely underestimated.
-This does not imply judgement over different approaches to work cultiure – it rather indicates cultural differences and chances of communication hiccups that were not stressed enough over the course of the mini project.
+This does not imply judgement over different approaches to work culture – it rather indicates cultural differences and chances of communication hiccups that were not stressed enough over the course of the mini project.

 Nonetheless, the overall success of SA4 warrants considering this management model as a blueprint for future programme management in EGI.